 - Discover Your "Why".
 Why do I want to achieve this goal?
 Why is this goal important to me?
 How will I benefit from achieving this goal?
 Having the answers to questions like these can really go a long way in helping you to get and stay motivated.

 - Practice Chunking.
 Chunking is the act of breaking a component into smaller “chunks” of related information.
 By breaking down my end goal into smaller achievable tasks, it allowed me to stay focused, less overwhelmed and most importantly, I get to celebrate "small wins" after completing each task.
 So instead of seeing 20 modules to complete, see it as 4 chunks of 5 modules, and be sure to reward yourself after completing each chunk.

 - Set Specific Deadlines.
 Instead of saying, "I will complete my goal within the next 3 months" say, "I will complete my goal by the 25th of January".
 And be sure to stay true to the committed timeline, unless you have an immediate emergency, DO NOT RESCHEDULE.
 I found this worked for me as a combat to my procrastination.

 - Find A Role Model or Mentor.
 I get really excited when I see others excel, especially in areas that directly align with my goals.
-That excitement gives me a burst of motivation, knowing that one day, that’s going to be me.
+That excitement gives me a burst of motivation, knowing that one day, that's going to be me.
 What I like to do, is connect with these individuals and ask them about what they did to achieve their goals.
-After this, I try to adopt their methodology, making adjustments where possible.
-In doing this, you will quickly realise that “They (aliens) Live Among Us”.
+After which, I try to adopt their methodology, making adjustments where possible.
+In doing this, you will quickly realise that "They (aliens) Live Among Us".

 - Take A Break.
 When you feel that you need to take a break, try to stop at a point where it is logical to stop.
 Taking a break seems counter-intuitive to motivating yourself, but you don’t want to burn yourself out.